Virtual Accelerator— ONESIXONE Founders Program

 What kind of companies / ideas qualify for the program?
 Which ones are not a good fit?

 This program is designed for high growth potential startups/ideas (ex.
 Enterprise software, SaaS products, etc.) with a large total addressable market (TAM).
-It is not designed for lifestyle businesses, coaching/consulting companies, etc. There’s nothing wrong with these types of businesses, it is just not our area of expertise/focus.
+It is not designed for lifestyle businesses, coaching/consulting companies, or small businesses that aren’t scalable.
+There’s nothing wrong with these types of businesses, it is just not our area of expertise/focus.

 If your idea/business is solving a huge pain-point or problem, that’s a very good sign.
 We don’t necessarily mean like trying to solve world hunger, or cure cancer (these are great things to pursue, but you will likely not be able to make significant progress in just 10-weeks).

 Having revenue will not be a factor in the selection process.
-However, the ability to move quickly in testing assumptions will be a large factor.
-For example, if you’re applying with an idea you came up with last week, we will be looking at what you have done since then (built an MVP, created a business model canvas, surveyed potential customers, found co-founders, etc.)
+However, the ability to move quickly in testing assumptions and iterating on product will be a large factor.
+For example, if you’re applying with an idea you came up with last week, we will be looking at what you have done since then (built an MVP or landing page, surveyed potential customers, found co-founders, etc.)

 Who is a good fit for this program?

 College students, recent grads (or dropouts), or anyone else who has a lot of ambition and believes they can make a dent in the universe by solving a problem or fulfilling a need.
-Someone with the bandwidth to spend the 10-week period working 60–80+ hours per week on their startup.
+Someone with the bandwidth to spend the 10-week period working long hours each week on their startup.

 Candidates must have a long term outlook and a vision for what they’re creating.
 However, they must also be coachable and be willing to adapt as they learn from their customers/users.